CloudyBae/Animal-Rekognition/README.md

 First I implemented infrastructure-as-code to my AWS resources with the use of Terraform and HCL.
 ![Screenshot_1](https://user-images.githubusercontent.com/109190196/232643561-9a32919b-5ec5-4b37-8ce5-de5b2f451705.jpg)

-Before my project used "Custom Labels" in Amazon Rekognition and I have to label each photo 1 by 1 on the console.
+Before, my project used "Custom Labels" in Amazon Rekognition and I had to label each photo 1 by 1 on the console.
 I didn't want to do this so I decided that I wanted to code something to take advantage of Rekognition's API.

-First I made tested a Lambda function that got triggered by objects added to an S3 bucket.
+First, I designed and developed a Lambda function that got triggered by objects added to a S3 bucket.
 From there it would take those objects and let Rekognition label them and it returns it back to the S3 bucket.
 I tested the code in the Lambda function console to make sure it was working as inteded.
 ![Screenshot_2](https://user-images.githubusercontent.com/109190196/232651479-2e234d19-8661-4b1a-aaf9-316fc4e3be94.jpg)
 ![Screenshot_3](https://user-images.githubusercontent.com/109190196/232651582-438b2c9d-cbf0-4c78-943a-e67d59179ca7.jpg)